Flat Fee Landlord

 #5 Northern Virginia: Federal Employment Anchor

-Best for: Appreciation-focused investors, SCRA-compliant military market strategies, landlords prioritizing low vacancy and high tenant quality over yield.
-FFL serves this market.
+Best for: Appreciation-focused investors, SCRA-compliant military market strategies, and landlords prioritizing low vacancy and high tenant quality over maximum current yield.
+Flat Fee Landlord serves Northern Virginia with the same flat-fee model that maximizes landlord returns.
+Our guarantees protect against extended vacancy and tenant quality issues.

-If you own or are considering property in Houston or Northern Virginia, get your free rental analysis — the most important input in any investment underwriting.
+If you own or are considering property in either market, get your free rental analysis — the most important input in any investment underwriting.
+Learn about our tenant placement process and guarantees, read our landlord reviews, or get a quote today.

 • 2,000+